 o Riverton-Belvidere Toll-Supported Bridge Critical Member Strengthening -- An RFP for analysis, evaluation, and design in the 2nd quarter;

 o Scudder Falls Bridge Interim Deck Repairs -- An RFP for final design in the 3rd quarter.
 (No, this is not the big project that has been in planning for much of the past decade.
 This is stopgap project intended to keep the current bridge in safe traveling condition while the Commission takes the final steps toward designing and procuring the major project later in this decade.)

 The capital program was launched to address a long list of deferred repairs and operational deficiencies that accumulated during the 1990s when little more than routine maintenance work was performed on the Commission's bridges and related facilities.
 It was later determined that the Commission should have been investing more than $15 million per year on maintenance and improvements to its bridges in 1990s.
 Instead, the Commission spent only about $3 million per year on such efforts during the decade.
 This "fix-it-when-broken" approach left a bridge system in substantial need of rehabilitation and enhancements to improve safety, efficiency and performance.

-In contrast to its "fix what is broken" approach of the past, the Commission is investing roughly $65 million per year in its system under its "fix it right" approach -- a change that is necessary to enable the Commission to meet its 21st Century transportation and security needs.
+In contrast to its "fix what is broken" approach of the past, the Commission is investing mroe than $40 million per year in its system under its "fix it right" approach -- a change that is necessary to enable the Commission to meet its 21st Century transportation and security needs.

 Another factor is traffic volumes.
 In 1962, slightly more than 48 million vehicles crossed the Commission's bridges.
-Fifty years later - in 2012 - more than 137 vehicles used the agency's bridges.
+More than 50 years later - in 2013 - more than 138.5 million vehicles used the agency's bridges.
 These bridge traffic volumes are expected to rise in the coming decades due to population and employment-growth trends in the 21st Century.

 The Commission's Capital Improvement Program consists of a four-prong strategy: